 It is possible to make changes to the existing EuroVelo routes or even add completely new ones.
-In September 2011, two new routes were officially inaugurated at a ceremony in Brussels: EuroVelo 13 – Iron Curtain Trail and EuroVelo 15 – Rhine Route while EuroVelo 17 – Rhone Cycle Route joined in 2016.
+For example, two new routes joined the network in 2011: EuroVelo 13 – Iron Curtain Trail and EuroVelo 15 – Rhine Route while EuroVelo 17 – Rhone Cycle Route joined in 2016.

 By the time that they are formally adopted, all EuroVelo routes should fulfill the following basic criteria:

 - Based on existing or future national or regional routes of the involved countries.